 Oftentimes, privileged users aren’t audited at the depth that would allow employers to raise suspicion of activity.
 This leaves intruders using these accounts free to pilfer organizations information and resources.
 Powerful tools have been developed to combat this problem, and companies are adopting the technology to monitor behavior and secure their sensitive data.

 Look at Past Behavior to Predict Future Behavior

 When it comes to identifying and thwarting compromised privileged user credentials, a powerful combination of technologies should be implemented to save time and resources.
-Organizations can use monitoring technology such as FairWarning for Cloud Security to spot anomalies in user behavior.
+Organizations can use monitoring technology to spot anomalies in user behavior.

-What’s powerful about FairWarning for Cloud Security is the use of behavioral analytics.
-Behavioral analytics tracks user’s past behavior to predict future behavior; giving organizations more accurate insight into users’ activity.
+What’s powerful about proactive monitoring is the use of behavioral analytics.
+Behavioral analytics tracks users’ past behavior to predict future behavior; giving organizations more accurate insight into users’ activity.
 In addition to monitoring exports and employee activity, these technologies look for deviations in user behavior such as time of login, disparities in geo location, and access of internal systems.

-For example, let’s say your CFO begins to look at your trade secrets or into the infrastructure layout of your network, something he has never done before…FairWarning for Cloud Security would proactively alert such unusual behavior, allowing you to block access immediately upon detection and prevent an incident from becoming a full-blown breach.
+For example, let’s say your CFO begins to look at your trade secrets or into the infrastructure layout of your network, something he has never done before.
+A monitoring solution would proactively alert about such unusual behavior, allowing you to block access immediately upon detection and prevent an incident from becoming a breach.

 Principle of Least Privilege

 Organizations should implement training and culture in addition to these monitoring technologies to mitigate risk associated with compromised privileged user credentials.
-From the receptionist to the CEO, employees should be trained on identifying social engineering tactics.
+From the receptionist to the CEO, employees should be trained to identifing social engineering tactics.
 Furthermore, organizations should apply the “Principle of Least Privilege” to their employees’ permissions, which allows the least amount of privileges necessary for a user to properly perform their role.